arnav999/c-tutorial/basics/README.md

 The type specifier void indicates that no value is available.

-## 5. Set up :
+## 5. Installation :

 1) Mac os :

+If you use Mac OS X, the easiest way to obtain GCC is to download the Xcode development environment from Apple's web site and follow the simple installation instructions.
+Once you have Xcode setup, you will be able to use GNU compiler for C/C++.

+link for xcode setup 👉🏻 : https://learnappmaking.com/xcode-tutorial/

-To check weither clang complier is pre installed on your device run the below code in your terminal.
+To check weither clang complier is  installed on your device run the below code in your terminal.

     clang --version